 Each student participating in extracurricular and/or co-curricular activities shall be required to enroll in the drug testing pool.
 Students will receive copies of the "Student Extracurricular and/or Co-Curricular Activities Drug Testing Policy" and "Student Extracurricular and/or Co-Curricular Activities Drug Testing Consent" form which shall be read, signed, and dated by the student and parent or guardian.
-Students must turn in the "Student Extracurricular and/or Co-Curricular Activities Testing Consent" form to the Junior High office by the announced due date in order for the student to continue or to begin practice or participation in any extracurricular and/or co-curricular activity.
+Students must turn in the "Student Extracurricular and/or Co-Curricular Activities Testing Consent" form to the junior high school office by the announced due date in order for the student to continue or to begin practice or participation in any extracurricular and/or co-curricular activity.
 Any student who does not turn in the required forms by this time will not be eligible to participate in any extracurricular and/or co-curricular activity for the remainder of the school year.
-Transfer students will be placed in the testing pool within in one week of enrolling in the Carl Junction School District if they intend to participate in extracurricular and/or co-curricular activities.
-Copies of these documents can be found in Appendix III of this document.
+Transfer students will be placed in the testing pool within one week of enrolling in the Carl Junction School District if they intend to participate in extracurricular and/or co-curricular activities.